ds5110/git-intro/setup.md

 ## WSL

 If you're using macOS or Linux, skip this section.
-And if you have a modern laptop, skip the rest of the document.
+And if you have a modern laptop and vscode is working well, skip the rest of the document.
 If you're using Windows, then Windows Subsystem for Linux (WSL) is a super easy install...

 * [Install WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
   * Very easy.
 Open powershell/command prompt (windows jargon for the built-in Windows terminal)